JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 Full cost represents the total amount a company must pay to buy a certain quantity of products.
 Full cost is the sum of the extended cost and the non-recurring expenses.

-Continuing in our case study analyisis I created two new columns (Extended cost and Full cost) in the Quotes Dataset because we need the full cost values in order to inform our purchasing decision.
+Continuing in our case study analysis, I created two new columns (Extended cost and Full cost) in the Quotes Dataset because we need the full cost values in order to inform our purchasing decision.
 I formatted the newly created columns to currency with 2 decimal places and set the default summarization to 'Don't summarise'.

 ![adding new columns to the Quotes table](supplychain2.png)

-Our manager had requested a report that shows:
+Our manager requested a report that shows:

 The supplier name with the lowest full cost for a part number and quote volume combination.